 The question is, how many quanta of bigness-and-functionality are there between an iPod Nano and a MacBook?
 (Sorry for the Applecentricity of these examples: those are just the devices I happen to have) For most people there is at least one more point in between: their phones.
 I’ve managed to make it to the end of 2010 without having a mobile phone — my position is that if people want to get in touch with me they know my email address — but we’re approaching the point where phones do so many things that it’ll be worth having one even if I never tell anyone the number.

 For a fair few people, it seems that something like the iPad fills another intermediate position; or maybe most iPad users have it instead of a laptop?
 This interests me.
 Could it be that most iPad owners don’t have a laptop?
 Or, if they do, have they mostly stopped using it and shifted over to the iPad?
 I don’t see this ever happening to me, but then I’ve never used (or indeed seen) an iPad, so I don’t know how seductive they can be.
-I use the laptop mostly to make things (scientific papers, computer programs, blog entries, images) rather than to consume things other people have made; I get the impression that the iPad is really meant as a consumer device: a successor the the television rather than the to the PC.
+I use the laptop mostly to make things (scientific papers, computer programs, blog entries, images) rather than to consume things other people have made; I get the impression that the iPad is really meant as a consumer device: a successor to the television rather than to the PC.
 Is that fair?

 So how many of the niches between small-and-powerless to big-and-powerful do your own gadgets fill?
 Anyone have the whole Shuffle – Nano – iPhone – iPad – MacBook – iMac continuum?
 (Or its non-Apple equivalent, of course.)
 Does anyone have non-obsolete devices that they just don’t use because others get the job done?